intec-co/express-api/README.md

     "data": "string"
 }
 ```
-The value of data in response is a jwt to make the authentication request, the header "Authorization" must have the value whit the string "Bearer", ej: `Authorization: Bearer token`
+The value of data in response is a jwt to authenticate the request, the header "Authorization" must have the value whit the string "Bearer", ej: `Authorization: Bearer token`
-The token expires in the time in seconds specified in the file .env in the value of SESSION_TIMEOUT
+The token expires in the time specified in the file .env in the value of SESSION_TIMEOUT, this value is expected in seconds

 ### Get all coins
 method: